literaryverses/Algorithms/README.md

 ### bubblesort.py
 Bubble sort is simplest and most impractical sorting algorithm that swaps out adjacent elements if they are in the wrong order, with a runtime of O(n<sup>2<sup>).
 Variants of bubble sorting is explored, such as modified bubble sort (which quits when no swaps are made) and cocktail shaker sort (bidirectional bubble sort).

+### insertsort.py
+Insertion sort partitions an array and then inserts elements from the unsorted section to the sorted one.
+Variants of this algorithm uses two-way insertion or binary insertion

 ## Floorplans <a name="floorplans"></a>
 In electronic design automation, a floorplan of an integrated circuit is a schematics representation of tentative placement of its major functional blocks.
 Here, I look into mathematical models to generate the optimal floorplan.